Ishaan-labs/OPTIMUS/README.md

 # OPTIMUS
 A python programme to perform spacific task and use google gemini on voice command and also give output in audio.
 It uses google gemini api key as ai output.

-Its uses different library of python. these are -speech recognitation
+Its uses different library of python. these are\n -speech recognitation
 -pyttsx3
 -commands